-Students and staff at Haybridge Sixth Form College are celebrating today as students collect their A Level results and prepare for the next stage of their lives, which for many will mean taking up places at universities across the country.
-The school is immensely proud of the achievements of all of its students, with over half of all students gaining A*-B grades.
+Students and staff at Haybridge Sixth Form are celebrating today as students collect their A Level results and prepare for the next stage of their lives, which for many will mean taking up places at universities across the country.
+The school is immensely proud of the achievements of all of its students.

 We are absolutely delighted that our Year 13 students have achieved such a high level of success in this summer's A level examinations.
 I have no doubt that this success is as a result of their hard work and determination combined with high levels of support and encouragement from both the school and their families.
 They should be proud of what they have achieved and their contribution to Haybridge and we wish them all the very best as they embark upon the next chapter of their lives.

 - Overall progress score: +0.06 (within top 25% of schools nationally as reported by the A Level Performance System)

 - Academic value added score: +0.17

 - Applied general value added score: +0.30